evaviesi/APDB/README.md

 ### Local Setup

-The app is currently available **locally** due to server maintenance and related services.</br> Follow the steps below to run it and access all functionalities:
+The APDB web application is currently available **locally** due to server maintenance and related services.
+Follow the steps below to run the app and access all its functionalities:

 **1. Clone the repository**
 ```bash